35 Fairfield

 On March 31, 1893, 35 Fairfield was acquired from Asa Caton by Mary Elizabeth (Whitcher) Lamson, the wife of Dr. John Augustus Lamson, a physician and surgeon.
 They had lived at 58 Temple in 1892.
 On December 13, 1905, she transferred the property into her husband’s name.

-On June 4, 1912, 35 Fairfield was acquired from John Lamson’s estate by Mrs. Annie Leigh (Ambrose) Congdon, former wife of James Congdon.
+On June 4, 1912, 35 Fairfield was acquired from John Lamson’s estate by Annie Leigh (Ambrose) Congdon, the former wife or widow of James Congdon.
 She previously had lived at 51 Gloucester.

 Annie Congdon continued to live at 35 Fairfield until her death in June of 1935.